rincojs/rinco-sg/doc/templates/_partials/_gs.md

      img       // images
-     js        // coffescript, babel or pure js data         // json to be imported templates    // main pages and partials (.html|.md) to be imported build        // generated static files (build)
+     js        // coffescript, babel or pure js data         // json to be imported build        // generated static files (build) Public       // Public files like robots.txt, favicon.ico etc. templates    // main pages and partials (.html|.md) to be imported
 ```

 <a name="include"></a>